 - 1 cup of peas

 - 2-3 tablespoons of olive oil

 - 2 dried bay leaves.
 Remember to remove them at the end of cooking.

 - 1 package or 8 cubes of Rapunzel No-Salt Vegetable Bouillon Cubes (see notes) Do not use vegetable broth or bouillon that you wouldn't sip on its own.
 This brand is the best I've found on the market.

 - 8 cups of water

 - 2 cups of instant barley, cooked according to the package directions.
-You can also use brown rice, pasta or quinoa in place of the barley (see notes).
+You can also swap the barley for brown rice, pasta or quinoa.

 - Sea salt or kosher salt to taste